At CleanHub, it’s our mission to make sure no plastic ends up in our oceans.

 Chemical recycling

-This process involves changing the chemical structure of a waste item, turning it back into substances that can be used as raw materials for the manufacturing of plastics or other products.
+This process involves changing the chemical structure of a waste item, and turning it back into substances that can be used as raw materials for the manufacturing of plastics or other products.

 We’re continuing to observe developments in the chemical recycling industry.
 However, most of the solutions in the field still focus on turning plastic into fuels, such as diesel or kerosene.
 We’re hoping this approach will one day be able to turn old plastic back into a usable plastic product again.